-In addition to our Position on Human Rights, our Supplier Code of Conduct, which aligns to our mission and values and our own Code of Conduct, outlines our expectations for our suppliers.
+Our Position on Human Rights and Supplier Code of Conduct outline our expectations for our suppliers.
 Violations of applicable laws, including the use of child and compulsory labor, forced labor and human trafficking, and unsafe or hazardous working conditions are strictly forbidden.
 Strict adherence to the Supplier Code of Conduct is required for any supplier doing business with us and Stryker enforces that adherence through contractual arrangements with our suppliers.